 noindexto tags.
 Compared to categories, tags usually form thin content.

 That’s it.
 Really.
-Out of more than a hundred option fields, only five to ten needed your input.
+Out of more than a hundred option fields, only a few needed your input.

 Now, some settings are preferential, like the title and description separators.
 Feel free to change those.

-And, if you have more than 10 minutes to spare, go ahead and read the descriptions adjacent to each setting, so you can learn more about what you can adjust.
+Finally, if you have more than 10 minutes to spare, go ahead and read the descriptions adjacent to each setting, so you can learn more about what they can do for you.

 Don’t forget the extensions

-There are two extensions that are a must-have for almost every site:
+There are two extensions a must-have for almost every site:

 - If you make use of WordPress’ blogging functionality, you should activate Articles.